On the number of independent solutions of algebraic differential equations: Introduction

 We will see that the conjecture is closely related to an existential version of the above result of \cite{freitag2022any}: Let $X$ be a first order differential equation over $k$.
 If \emph{there exist} four algebraically independent solutions in $k^{\diff}$ to $X$, then \emph{there exist} infinitely many algebraically independent solutions of $X$ in $k^{\diff}$.
 When $X$ is autonomous, four can be replaced by two.
 Modulo understanding the model theoretic content of the definition of an order one equation of general type, the above conjecture of Kumbhakar, Roy, and Srinivasan is essentially equivalent to this existential version of the above result of \cite{freitag2022any}.

 We prove Conjecture \ref{ordoneconj} and some extensions in Section \ref{ordonesection}.
-In Section \ref{orderoneoptimal}, we show that over any nonconstant differential field, the condition of having four algebraically independent solutions can not be improved to any smaller number of independent solutions.
+In Section \ref{orderoneoptimal}, we show that over any nonconstant differential field which is (differentially) finitely generated over its constants, the condition of having four algebraically independent solutions can not be improved to any smaller number of independent solutions (this goes via the inverse problem in differential Galois theory).
 In a recent article \cite{kumbhakar2025strongly}, Kumbhakar and Srinivasan independently give a proof of the conjecture.
 One advantage of the proof given here is that we obtain more information in the case that the equation is of general type.
 Our proof also applies in the case of partial differential equations whose solutions lie in a differential field with finitely many commuting derivations.

 In \cite{kumbhakar2025strongly}, Kumbhakar and Srinivasan give a higher order analog of Conjecture \ref{ordoneconj}, proving the result for equations of order \emph{at most four.} We next introduce the notation to understand their higher order analog of Conjecture \ref{ordoneconj}.